-Ε. ZERO (\$0) ASSISTANCE TENANCIES [24 CFR 982.455 (a)]
+ZERO (\$0) ASSISTANCE TENANCIES [24 CFR 982.455 (a)]

 The family may remain in the unit at \$0 assistance for up to 180 days after the last HAP payment.
 If the family is still in the unit after 180 days, the assistance will be terminated.
-If, within the 180 day timeframe, an owner rent increase or a decrease in the Total Tenant Payment causes the family to be eligible for a housing assistance payment, the PHA will resume assistance payments for the family.
+If, within the 180 day timeframe, an owner rent increase or a decrease in the Total Tenant Payment causes the family to be eligible for a housing assistance payment, the PHA will schedule an interim reexamination of income to resume assistance payments for the family.